HTTPS for Your WordPress Site

 How to Move Your WordPress Site to HTTPS

 Moving your current WordPress site to HTTPS is pretty straightforward.
 All you need is an SSL certificate, a host that supports SSL (like HostGator!), and a few plugins to help with URL migration.
-Below we outline the steps you need to take to move your site from HTTP to HTTPS.
+Below we outline the steps you need to take to move from an HTTP website to an HTTPS site.

 1. Install Your SSL Certificate

-The first thing you’ll need to make the switch to HTTPS is an SSL certificate.
-Your host may provide one for free with your hosting package, or you might be able to purchase or get a free SSL certificate through them.
+The first thing you’ll need to make the switch to an HTTPS site is an SSL certificate.
+Your web host may provide one for free with your hosting package, or you might be able to purchase or get a free SSL certificate through them.

-If not, a solid choice is Let’s Encrypt.
+If your web host doesn’t offer an SSL certificate with your hosting package, try Let’s Encrypt.
 They’re one of the most popular SSL certificate providers.
 However, before you purchase an SSL certificate from a third-party source make sure that it’s supported by your host.

 The process of installing the SSL certificate will depend upon your host, but if your host is using the standard cPanel, then you can install the certificate through your dashboard.

 To complete the installation there are a few issues you’ll need to fix.
 Namely, you’ll need to migrate any internal URLs and links to HTTPS instead of HTTP.

 One of the easiest ways to do this is to install a plugin called Really Simple SSL.
 This plugin will update the URL of your site within your site settings and it’ll add a 301 redirect from all the HTTP pages and media to the new HTTPS URL.